rossumai/university/docs/extensions/copy-paste-values/configuration-examples.md

 {
   "operations": [
     {
-      "//": "1: Copy the Purchase Order no. only if it doesn't exist on the line item already (and there is no manual overwrite).", "condition": "len({line_items}) > 0 and {item_order_id} == '' and {order_id_manual} == ''",
+      "//": "1.1: Copy the Purchase Order no. only if it doesn't exist on the line item already (and there is no manual overwrite):", "condition": "len({line_items}) > 0 and {item_order_id} == '' and {order_id_manual} == ''",
       "source_field": "order_id",
       "target_field": "item_order_id_copy"
     },
     {
-      "//": "2: Copy the Purchase Order Manual no. only if it doesn't exist on the line item already.", "condition": "len({line_items}) > 0 and {item_order_id} == '' and {order_id_manual} != ''",
+      "//": "1.2: Copy the Purchase Order Manual no. only if it doesn't exist on the line item already:", "condition": "len({line_items}) > 0 and {item_order_id} == '' and {order_id_manual} != ''",
       "source_field": "order_id_manual",
       "target_field": "item_order_id_copy"
     },
     {
-      "//": "3: Copy the Purchase Order no. from the line items.", "condition": "len({line_items}) > 0 and {item_order_id} != ''",
+      "//": "1.3: Copy the Purchase Order no. from the line items:", "condition": "len({line_items}) > 0 and {item_order_id} != ''",
       "source_field": "item_order_id",
       "target_field": "item_order_id_copy"